This is excerpted from Dr. Namika Sagara’s presentation at the 2016 National Medicare Supplement Sales Summit in Kansas City, MO.

 - Have already set aside money for their children

 - Have $100,000 savings

-Mr. Gray invests $100,000 in an account which earns a 4% interest rate.
+Mr. Gray invests $100,000 in an account that earns a 4% interest rate.
 He can withdraw some or all of the invested money at any time.
 When he dies, he may leave any remaining money to his children.

 Mr. Red can spend $650 each month for as long as he lives, in addition to Social Security.
 When he dies there will be no more payments.

 How long Mr. Gray’s money lasts depends on how much he spends.
 If he spends only $400 per month, he has money for as long as he lives.
 When he dies, he may leave the remainder to his children.
 If he spends $650 per month, he has money only until age 85.

 In this scenario, using spending and payment terminology 72% chose Mr. Red’s annuity.